- The Vines Inquiry

 Part 17: Shoe, Fly.
 They Both Bother Me

-AKA - THIS CAVE IS TAKEN
+AKA - is THIS CAVE TAKEN?

 Previously in the Vines Inquiry— In an effort to assert himself as a proud member of the Vines family (as opposed to its ill-favored offshoot), Frank investigated his father’s office.
 But in his search for a place to belong, he may have accidentally locked himself in a tomb. —- He heard two loud clicks, like plans of wood falling off a truck; one from each side of the room.
 The doors, thought Frank.